x33MH/Password-Strength-Checker/README.md

   => Contributor : Saryrath Munyneath, Email: 6023020002@camtech.edu.kh <br>

   - **C/C++ Programming Language** <br>
     This project utilizes C/C++ for its core functionality.
 Special thanks to the C and C++ communities for their robust programming languages and support.

+  - **CSS style sheet language** <br>
+    This project utilizes CSS for the UI interface to make look aesthetics and beautiful.